smizy/MyApp4/README.md

 A demo app with Apsalar SDK on Android ouput error log like "Are you missing a call to unregisterReceiver()?...".

-1. Before event tracking, You need to integerate Apsalar Android SDK.
+1. integerate Apsalar Android SDK.
 (import apsala.jar into app/libs/, etc...)

  Refer to: